Subsections of Random Search (RS)

 Analysis and visualization

-It is assumed here that you analyze and visualize CrySPY data in your local PC.
+It is assumed here that you analyze and visualize CrySPY data on your local PC.

-If you use CrySPY in super computers or workstations, download the data in your local PC.
+If you use CrySPY on a supercomputer or workstation, download the data to your local machine.

 You can delete the work